polkadot-developers/substrate-developer-hub.github.io/docs/runtime/instantiable-module.md

 * Marketplace track users' reputations as buyers separately from their reputations as sellers.
 * Governance has two (or more) houses which act similarly internally.

 The SRML's Balances and Collective modules are good examples of real-world code using this technique.
+The default Substrate node has two instances of the Collectives module that make up its Council and Technical Committee.
+Each collective has its own storage, events, and configuration.

 ## Writing an Instantiable Module
 Writing an instantiable module is almost entirely the same process as writing a plain non-instantiable module.
 There are just a few places where the syntax differs.
 If you prefer video walkthroughs, you can see a [recording](https://www.youtube.com/watch?v=XEl59hVcyI8) of making these changes.

+> You must call `decl_storage!`
+>
+> Instantiable modules _must_ call the `decl_storage!` macro so that the `Instance` type is created.

 ### Configuration Trait
 ```rust